raycast/prompt-explorer/README.md

 ### Prompts

-We welcome contribution to the prompts data.
+We welcome contributions to the prompts data.
 Here's how you can contribute:

 - Open `./data/prompts.ts`
 - Add your prompt to the relevant category
-  - Ensure it includes all fields, and that they're unique within its category
+  - Ensure it includes all fields, and that they're unique within their category
 - Create a pull request 🚀